jenny-terry/academic-website/content/research_page/_index.md

 <span style = "color:#e770a1"> Collins, L., Terry, J., Pownall, M., Sladekova, M., & Jones, A. (In Progress)</span>

 The Open Science movement in Psychology is becoming ubiquitous.
-The reforms call for new practices, attitudes, skills, and understandings, and yet we know very little about the influence and impact upon postgraduate research students.
-This study uses a mixed-methods survey-based approach to examine UK PhD Psychology students' perceptions, understandings, and experience of Open Science.
+The reforms call for new practices, attitudes, skills, and knowledge, and yet we know very little about the influence and impact upon postgraduate research students.
+This study uses a mixed-methods survey-based approach to explore UK PhD Psychology students' perceptions, understandings, and experience of Open Science.